cognitect/transit-python/README.md

 ### Setup

 Transit Python requires Transit to be at the same directory level as transit-python for access to the exemplar files.
+You will also need to add transit-python to your PYTHONPATH.
+Tests should be run from the transit-python directory.

 ### Benchmarks